glennvdlande/glennvdlande/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on consciousness and sleep data analysis
+- 👯 I’m looking to collaborate on advance highlighting the fluctuating nature of biology

 <!--
 **glennvdlande/glennvdlande** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.